Low Photon Number Non-Invasive Imaging Through Time-Varying Diffusers: Introduction

 Methods presented in \cite{Bertolotti2012, Katz2014, Hofer2018} utilize the memory effect to reconstruct objects hidden behind complex media by calculating the spatial autocorrelation of speckle images and employing iterative phase retrieval algorithms.
 An alternative group of methods relies on fluctuating, random speckle illumination and observing the sample's response \cite{Zhu2022, Weinberg2023}.
 Some of these methods use Non-negative matrix factorization (NMF) to disentangle the temporal and spatial information about the sample \cite{Moretti2020, Zhu2022, Rimoli2024}.
 More recently, well-established reflection-matrix techniques were applied to incoherent fluorescence imaging \cite{Weinberg2023}.
+Three-dimensional imaging of objects behind scattering layers is also possible with SLM-based approaches \cite{Baek2025}.

+Another possible approach to overcome scattering is to use Time-of-Flight (ToF) analysis for imaging.
+By temporally gating detected photons, ToF methods can isolate photons that traversed the complex medium with no scattering \cite{Maccarone:15}, or exploit photon arrival times to improve image reconstruction in highly scattering environments \cite{Lyons2019, Lindell2020, Du2022}.
+ToF approaches can be applied to volumetric scattering; however, their spatial resolution is usually not sufficient for microscopy.

-While several techniques for imaging in complex media were developed and represent significant achievements, their widespread adoption remains limited.
+While several techniques for optical imaging in strongly scattering media have been developed and represent significant achievements, their widespread adoption remains limited.
 One limitation is that these techniques typically work with static diffusers.
 In live bioimaging, biological tissues change over time, necessitating methods that can handle dynamic scattering.
-Similarly, LIDAR must operate in fog, which changes over time.
-Some approaches to overcome this issue involve using high-speed digital micromirror devices (DMDs) \cite{Conkey2012, Conkey2012a, Goorden2014, Mitchell2016, Hellman2019} as spatial light modulators (SLMs) for fast transmission matrix measurement.
+Some approaches to overcome this issue involve using high-speed digital micromirror devices (DMDs) \cite{Conkey2012, Conkey2012a, Goorden2014, Mitchell2016, Hellman2019} as SLMs for fast transmission matrix measurement.
 However, all these methods require high signal levels, which hinder their practical applications.
-For rapidly changing diffusers, one must acquire light over a short period, resulting in low light intensities being captured.
-This creates a growing need for robust imaging techniques that work in low-light scenarios through dynamic complex media.
+While recent studies have demonstrated light manipulation \cite{Mididoddi2025} and imaging \cite{Sunray2025} through dynamic scattering media, rapidly changing diffusers still require light to be acquired over short time intervals in order to approximate the scattering medium as static.
+This inevitably results in low light intensities being captured.
+This creates a growing need for robust imaging techniques that work in low light intensity scenarios through dynamic complex media.